Being a Nomad

 Monki on the Road

 Since July 2020, it’s all about him: Monki, our beautiful, unique fire truck.
 Sleeping space, office and luxury carriage all in one.
-Since we finished the van conversion in September 2020, we are living on the road full time.
+Since we finished the van conversion in September 2020, we have been enjoying different trips all over Europe.

 Although living on six square meters is sometimes difficult with two people: It was one of the best decisions – despite all current restrictions.
 Calling the wreckers at night, repairing the engine at a campsite, and all those little restructurings can’t change it: Monki is the most beautiful and classic car in the world!